American Harp Foundation logo

 Holly has been a frequent performer and entertainer both as a soloist and in collaboration with other musicians.
 She is frequently heard at numerous embassies, the Library of Congress, United States Capitol Building, Blair House, Constitution Hall, The Kennedy Center, Strathmore Concert Hall, Wolftrap, US State Department National Cathedral, National Gallery of Art, The United States Supreme Court and the Smithsonian Museums.
 She has entertained several United States Presidents, and she has performed at several U.S. presidential inaugurations and national tree lightings, ceremonies for visiting foreign dignitaries, numerous celebrities, and internationally respected musicians over the years.
 Private events have taken her to historic sites, private homes, businesses, galleries, national museums, major hotels and conference centers and places of worship.
 She has played for well over one thousand weddings and been a featured performer for the American Harp Society, Flute Society and American Guild of Organists conference events, in addition to holding permanent positions at the Tower Club and the Kennedy Center.

 Holly Avesian’s publications of arrangements for harp and flute/violin, harp and choirs, harp and solo vocalists are eagerly sought out by harpists across the globe.
-In addition to her executive role with the American Harp Society Foundation, she is a respected member of the American Harp Society, American Federation of Musicians, American String Teachers Association, Music Teachers National Association, Music Clubs of America, and many other professional associations.
+In addition to her executive role with the American Harp Foundation, she is a respected member of the American Harp Society, American Federation of Musicians, American String Teachers Association, Music Teachers National Association, Music Clubs of America, and many other professional associations.

 Penny Howk Beavers, Treasurer, Donor Relations